cablehead/gpt2099.nu/docs/testing.md

 ## Test Structure

-### Fixture Organization
+### Test Organization

-Tests use JSON fixtures to separate test data from test logic:
+The test suite is organized into pipeline-focused layers:

 ```
 tests/